fullstack-build/tslog/README.md

     "compilerOptions": {
         // ...
         "sourceMap": true,
-        // we recommend using an current ES version "target": "es2019",
+        // we recommend using a current ES version "target": "es2019",
     }
 }